-requirement for Cardio-Pulmonary Resuscitation (CPR).
-1104 or BIOL 1124.
-Participants will learn to recognize several life-threatening emergencies, provide CPR, use an Automated External HSBC 2114 Human Anatomy (3-2-4) Defibrillator (AED), and relieve choking in a safe, timely, and This course is an introductory study of human anatomy using effective manner.
-The course includes adult, child, and infant models and mammalian dissection.
-Lab and lecture are interescue lessons for in-hospital/clinic settings.
-To obtain a Basic grated with 3 hours lecture and 2 hours of lab each week.
-Life Support (BLS) course completion card, students must Prerequisite: HSBC 1113, equivalent, or permission of instrucshow competency on the skills test and the written exam.
-Lab tor.
+This course presents the American Heart Association (AHA) requirement for Cardio-Pulmonary Resuscitation (CPR).
+Participants will learn to recognize several life-threatening emergencies, provide CPR, use an Automated External Defibrillator (AED), and relieve choking in a safe, timely, and effective manner.
+The course includes adult, child, and infant rescue lessons for in-hospital/clinic settings.
+To obtain a Basic Life Support (BLS) course completion card, students must show competency on the skills test and the written exam.
 Lab fee: \$10.
-Crosslisted with BIOL 2114. fee: \$10.